 There are additional things to consider if you would like to pursue a case against someone who you suspect caused a crash as a result of distracted driving.
-After any crash, you should always do the following to ensure your safety.
+After an auto accident, you should always do the following:

 - File a police report

 - Talk to witnesses